UnnamedOrange/osu-kps/README.md

 Copyright (c) UnnamedOrange.
 Licensed under the MIT Licence.

-See the LICENCE file in the repository root for full licence text.
+See the [LICENSE](./LICENSE) file in the repository root for full licence text.

 ## Credits